 \section{Learning OOD Generalizable Model}

-We have shown that the model conditionally independent of spurious attributes is robust against correlation shift.
-Thus, we propose a metric, Conditional Spurious Variation (CSV), to quantitatively measure such conditional independence.
-The proposed CSV directly controls the OOD generalization error.
-Moreover, we use an information-theoretic generalization bound \citep{xu2017information} on in-distribution data to show that conditional independence is not contradicted by in-distribution generalization.
-Finally, two estimators of our CSV are proposed, depending on whether spurious attributes are observable.
+In Theorem \ref{thm:conditional independence} we propose a independence condition to break correlation shift.
+In this section, a metric Conditional Spurious Variation (CSV) is proposed to quantitatively measure the independence.
+As our CSV can control the OOD generalization error, smaller CSV leads to improved OOD generalization.
+Finally, two estimators of CSV are proposed, depending on whether spurious attributes are observable.